MKO Abiola Statue: Purpose

 In remembrance of the life, exploits and legacy set by Abiola, the Lagos state government through governor Akinwunmi Ambode unveiled the MKO Abiola Statue on 12 June 2018 – exactly twenty-five years after he won 12 June 1993 presidential election – in Ojota, a suburb of Lagos.
 The governor said the statue would remain a memorial of Abiola's legacy and the greatness that he represented to Nigeria's political landscape.

 Structural description

-Located at the heart of the "MKO Gardens" and standing 37 feet tall (conversion???), the MKO Abiola Statue is mounted on a 9 feet pedestal making it a 46 feet high monument.
+Located at the heart of the "MKO Gardens" and standing 37 ft tall, the MKO Abiola Statue is mounted on a 9 ft pedestal making it a 14 m high monument.
 The sculpture – made of fiberglass – shows a smiling Abiola wearing a flowing agbada with his right hand raised showing the sign of peace.
 The MKO Abiola Statue was first designed in 2003 before it was re-designed to its current state.